DPDPA: India's new data protection law

-India's Digital Personal Data Protection Act (DPDPA) came into effect on the 11th of August, 2023.
-This Act sets guidelines for handling digital personal data, balancing individuals' rights to protect their data with organizations' legitimate reasons for processing it.
+India's Digital Personal Data Protection Act (DPDPA) establishes a comprehensive framework governing how organizations collect, process, store, and share digital personal data.
+This act came into effect on 11 August, 2023 and the rules were notified on 14 November, 2025.
+This Act sets the guidelines for handling digital personal data, balancing individuals’ rights to protect their data with organizations’ legitimate reasons for processing it.

 Scope